MSc in Genomic Medicine

 Research project

 The final term will focus on a research project undertaken for a twelve to fourteen week period.
-Approximately 30 projects will be offered by academic research groups and affiliated clinical supervisors in Oxford, as well as industry placements where possible.
+Projects will be offered by academic research groups and affiliated clinical supervisors in Oxford.
 You will have a named supervisor with experience in supervision of postgraduate students.
 You will produce a written dissertation based on your research project of 10,000-12,000 words.
+During your research project, you will be embedded within the research groups in the Centre for Human Genetics (CHG) and other institutes, giving you the opportunity to work alongside experienced post-graduate and post-doctoral research staff.

 Academic and research skills

 This module will run throughout the course helping you develop skills in academic writing, scientific communication and good research practice, alongside topics such as career support.
-It will also include bespoke computational and statistics training as a foundation for the core module ‘Bioinformatics, Statistics and Data Interpretation in Genomic Analysis’.
+It will also include bespoke computational and statistics training as a foundation for the core module ‘Bioinformatics and Statistics for Genomic Data Interpretation'.

 Teaching format